roderickjackson-bradley/socket_io_app/work/w11/d2/04-react-ajax-lab/react-ajax-lab.md

 		Review the Client-side Routing in React lesson's _Defining Routes with URL Parameters_ section for assistance with how to define routes with parameters used to pass information to components.

 	2. Another approach is to use a slightly more complex syntax that React Router's `<Link>` offers.
 This approach relies on assigning an object instead of a string to its `to` prop.
 Check the docs [here](https://reacttraining.com/react-router/web/api/Link/to-object) for more details.

+	3. The third approach would be to use the data service to fetch the specific starship from the `<StarshipPage>` component.
+However, this approach is wasteful unless the data resource changes frequently, e.g., you want to display the latest comments.
+In this case, a starship's data does not change and you already have the data stored in state, so this is not an efficient approach.

 ## Deliverable